jekewa/wordle/README.md

 This solution file is at least obscured a little, where the words aren't listed in game-play order.
 The JavaScript does reveal the date-based math to find the index of today's word, which is how that other script works.

-# Wordle Help
+# Wordle Script

-This repo contains a simple bash script and a file with all the solutions taken from the Worlde JavaScript.
+This repo contains a simple bash script and a file with all the solutions taken from the Wordle JavaScript.
 The bash script allows following along with Wordle game play to share a list of words from the solution that match what is learned after each guess.
+THe script will not do any analysis on the choices, leaving that bit of fun yet in the game play.

 This is intended to help guide through the subset of offerings, more than really steer to a best-choice solution.
 It does give an edge because it will eliminiate unacceptable solutions.